 Introducing CAN…

-a think tank, research hub, community organizer, and cooperative business developer working to transform the economy for craft cannabis farmers in the Emerald Triangle.
+a worker-owned cooperative, community organizer, think tank, research hub, and cooperative business developer working to transform the economy for craft cannabis in the Emerald Triangle.

 Our Purpose

-The purpose of the Cooperative Agriculture Network is to to unite local stakeholders in the Emerald Triangle cannabis sector to develop and implement community-driven cooperative solutions that promote equitable resource distribution, local reinvestment, multigenerational land stewardship, and the prosperity of our rural communities.
+The purpose of the Cooperative Agriculture Network is to unite local stakeholders in cannabis production in the Emerald Triangle to develop and implement community-driven cooperative solutions that promote equitable resource distribution, local reinvestment, multigenerational land stewardship, and the prosperity of our rural communities.

 CAN Academy